Skip to content

 Network Requirements

-A network segment with access to the enterprise’s assets and a static IP address
+• A network segment with access to enterprise assets

 Deployment

-• Provision the OVF template on the appropriate host.
+• Deploy the OVF template on the appropriate ESXi host.

-• When prompted, launch the web client to continue the configuration.
+• When prompted, launch the web interface to continue configuration.

 Accessing the BlockBox

-1. Navigate to the virtual machine’s IP address in a browser over HTTPS
+1. Navigate to the appliance IP address using HTTPS.

-2. Follow the instructions in our deployment guide, you may skip the “Console Setup” section.
+2. Follow the instructions in the Deployment Guide.

 Deployment on Microsoft Hyper-V